Vegan egg salad sandwiches are a great meal-on-the-go option. They are ready in just 5 minutes. Perfect for a packed lunch!

 While most of the other ingredients are negotiable, don’t skip the kala namak.
 This sulfurous salt is what really makes this taste like an egg salad sandwich.

 Give all of it a good stir and add it to the bread of your choice.

 Like egg salad and tuna salad, you can tweak the recipe to fit your particular preferences.
 If you like fresh dill, diced pickles, chopped celery, grated carrot, more mayo, no seeds, a dash of pepper, whatever, then simply adjust to your tastes.

-It’s a terrific sandwich for a packed lunch with an apple and a few potato chips.
+It’s a terrific sandwich for a packed lunch with an apple, easy spinach salad, and a few potato chips.
 I also like this vegan egg salad scooped onto crackers, rolled into a tortilla, or wedged into romaine leaves.